moralescastillo/mysite/out-and-back/_posts/2020-11-13-foundation-program.md

 <br>

 All my runs previous to reading this book were based on distance, regardless of how strong or weak I was feeling.
-In my naïve understanding of the sport, running was all about accumulating run distance.
+In my naïve understanding of the sport, running was all about accumulating distance.
 The more kilometers you run, the better runner you are.
 This is not a good approach as it could turn to be very boring and detrimental for your body.

 ![](/asset/screenshot/2020-11-13-foundation-program-img02.png)